View Details Explore Now →

 Frequently Asked Questions

-The DASH diet (Dietary Approaches to Stop Hypertension) is a widely recommended eating plan for people with high blood pressure.
-It emphasizes fruits, vegetables, whole grains, lean proteins, and low-fat dairy, while limiting red meat, sweets, and saturated/trans fats.
-It's considered a gold standard for building a hypertensive weekly menu because it’s scientifically proven to lower blood pressure.
+The DASH diet (Dietary Approaches to Stop Hypertension) is an eating plan designed to help lower blood pressure.
+It emphasizes fruits, vegetables, whole grains, lean protein, and low-fat dairy products, while limiting sodium, saturated fat, and cholesterol.

-How much sodium should I aim for daily if I have hypertension?
+How much sodium should I consume daily if I have hypertension?

 Dr. Alex Rivera